abhishek-kumar-code/Redfish_Public/Specification.md

 * The POST operation may not be idempotent.
 * Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
 See the [Operation Apply Time](#operation-apply-time) section for further information.

 Actions are requested on a resource by sending the HTTP POST method to the URI of the action.
 The "target" property within the [actions property](#actions-property) of a resource shall contain the URI of the action.
-The URI of the action should be in the form of:
+The URI of the action shall be in the form of:

 ` *ResourceUri*/Actions/*QualifiedActionName*`